SergiuMateiRazvan/students-internships/README.md

 # students-internships

+## Description

+The system consists of 5 docker containers running small microservices:

+1. Interface -> a web application for students internships
+2. Students-internships -> a fastapi server serving the web application
+3. DB -> a postgresql database
+4. Censor -> a censoring script that takes descriptions from students details and removes profanity
+5. RabbitMQ -> a rabbitmq queue that is used in the censoring process

 ## Dev Setup

 Before installing any Python packages it would be better to create a virtual environment for the app.
 Best to use pyenv.